 Starting your Australian journey in multicultural Melbourne, enjoy a few days in this marvelous city before setting out on the open road for a multi-day self-drive along the country's breathtaking southeast coastline.
 Drive the Great Ocean Road past the iconic surf spots of Torquay and Bells Beach, then onto the vacation haven of Lorne and the magnificent Twelve Apostles.
 Walk through waterfalls and lush forest in Otway National Park and watch whales from historic Warrnambool.
 Soak up seafaring history in Port Fairy and Portland, near the towering sea cliffs of Cape Bridgewater.
 See the fossils of giant marsupials in World Heritage Listed Naracoorte Caves and enjoy a night in the quaint and charming seaside town of Robe.
 Cruise the Coorong and perhaps explore the inviting beaches and wineries of the Fleurieu Peninsula on your way to Kangaroo Island.
 Spend two days on Kangaroo Island, Australia's zoo without fences, and come face to face with wildlife such as kangaroos, koala, wallabies, sea lions and over 250 species of birds in their native habitat.
 After two full days of exploration on Kangaroo Island, decompress in Adelaide before flying to Cairns, the gateway to the world heritage listed Great Barrier Reef & Daintree Rainforest.

-- Roundtrip Virgin Australia International Economy class flights -- see pricing panel below for your departure city
+- Roundtrip Virgin Australia International Economy class flights (addon flights available from your city)

 - 3 nights Melbourne at the 4.5* Crown Metropol

 - Half Day Laneways & Arcades Walking Tour